This document is also available in these formats: PDF.

 Disasters that have Attack, Defense and Movement abilities are Combat Disasters.

-When Disaster that states that it "Moves Once." only moves when drawn from the Draw piles.
+A Disaster that states "Moves Once." only moves when drawn from the Draw piles.
 If it turns up during Scavenging it does not move.

 Only Combat Disasters pick up Items, and they can only carry 1 Item at a time.
 If a Combat Disaster does not already have an Item, it will pick up an Item from the first Location it stops on that has an Item.
 Disasters will not reveal or use an Item.